Robert Jones Burdette: Early life

 He was born in Greensboro, Pennsylvania, and received a secondary education in Peoria, Illinois.
 During the Civil War he served as a private in the 47th Illinois infantry.
 In 1869 he became night editor of the Peoria Daily Transcript and afterward was associated with other newspapers.
-He joined the staff of the Burlington Hawkeye in 1872, and his humorous paragraphs soon began to be quoted in newspapers throughout the country.
+He joined the staff of the The Hawk Eye in Burlington, Iowa, in 1872, and his humorous paragraphs soon began to be quoted in newspapers throughout the country.

 With the encouragement of his first wife, the former Caroline S. Garret of Peoria, he began speaking in public.
 Consequently, he made a number of successful lecture tours.
-His lecture, "The Rise and Fall of the Mustache," was delivered well over three thousand times during a 30-year period.
-He also wrote the poem "Orphan Born," as well as "My First Cigar."
-He was sometimes referred to as the Burlington Hawkeye Man.
-In 1884, he left the Hawkeye to replace Stanley Huntley as the staff humorist for the Brooklyn Daily Eagle.
+His lecture, "The Rise and Fall of the Mustache", was delivered well over three thousand times during a 30-year period.
+He also wrote the poem "Orphan Born", as well as "My First Cigar".
+He was sometimes referred to as the "Burlington Hawkeye Man".
+In 1884, he left the Hawk Eye to replace Stanley Huntley as the staff humorist for the Brooklyn Daily Eagle.